Jack Holmes (rugby league, born 1994)

-Jack Holmes (born 5 January 1994) is a professional rugby league footballer who plays as a for the Rochdale Hornets in the RFL Championship.
+Jack Holmes (born 15 January 1994) is a professional rugby league footballer who plays as a for the Salford RLFC in the RFL Championship.

+Playing career

-Holmes has previously played for the Salford City Reds, Rochdale Hornets, Halifax, Oldham RLFC and the Leigh Centurions.
+Holmes has previously played for Salford City Reds academy, Rochdale Hornets, Halifax, Oldham RLFC and the Leigh Centurions.

+Holmes has enjoyed significant success in League 1, winning promotion from the division on three occasions — including key roles in Oldham’s and Rochdale’s promotion campaigns, and contributing his experience during North Wales Crusaders’ pushes toward the Championship.